 State Lobbying Disclosure

 Oregon law requires individuals to register if they spend more than $100 or 24 hours during a calendar quarter on lobbying activities.
 Lobbyists are required to file a registration statement for each person, business, or organization they represent.
 Government and Community Relations coordinates reporting and registration for the university.

 The Oregon Government Ethics Commission provides more information on state law governing lobbyist registration and restrictions.

 Restrictions on campaigning by public employees

 The state also places certain restrictions on campaigning by public employees.
 The quick card provides a summary of rules governing employee activity.
-A manual produced by the Oregon Secretary of State goes into greater detail.
+Human Resources provides more details about using UO resources for political activities.

 The American Council on Education (ACE) provides guidance on the "do's" and "don'ts" of political campaign-related actvities of and at colleges and universities and has provided an update for 2020 with a focus on student voting and college politcal campaign activities.